ShipStream/shipstream.github.io/_posts/2017-11-10-order-instruction.md

         <th>note</th>
         <td>
             <pre><code>{ "note" : "Place Amazon FBA Label in a pouch" }</code></pre>
-            Instructions to the packer.
+            Instruction to the packer.
 The note is required.
         </td>
     </tr>
     <tr>